On iterative methods based on Sherman-Morrison-Woodbury splitting: Introduction

-In this paper we study iterative methods based on a regular splitting $\bA=\bM-\bN$ other than the classical ones.
+In this paper we study iterative methods based on a new splitting $\bA=\bM-\bN$.
 The analysis is not limited to perturbations of circulant or symmetric matrices: We consider general perturbations of a matrix $\bM$, which we call nearly $\bM$ matrices.
 The definition of a nearly $\bM$ matrix is based on the Sherman-Morrison-Woodbury formula, \cite{Golub12}: \begin{definition} A matrix $\bA\in\mathbb{C}^{n,n}$ is near a matrix $\bM$ (we say nearly $\bM$ matrix) if there is an invertible matrix $\bM$ and a matrix $\bN=\bU\bV^T$ for appropriate $\bU,\bV$ such that $\bA=\bM-\bN$, and with spectral radius $\rho(\bV^T\bM^{-1}\bU)<1$. \end{definition} Note that if the spectral radius $\rho(\bV^T\bM^{-1}\bU)<1$, then $\det(\bI-\bV^{T}\bM^{-1}\bU)\not= 0$ and the Sherman-Morrison-Woodbury theorem ensures that $\bA$ is invertible \cite{Golub12}.
 An example of significant interest is the case where $\bM$ is circulant as we mentioned before.
 In such a case we will call the matrix $\bA$ {\em nearly circulant matrix}.
-We know that circulant matrices are invertible and its inversion can be performed as follows: Suppose that we want to solve the system $\bM\bx=\bb$ where $\bM$ is circulant, then the diagonalization of $\bM$ is $\bM=\mathcal{F}\bD\mathcal{F}^{-1}$ where $\mathcal{F}$ is the so-called Fourier matrix and $\bD$ a diagonal matrix with entries the Fourier transform of the first row (or column) of $\bM$.
+We know that circulant matrices are invertible and its inversion can be performed as follows: Suppose that we want to solve the system $\bM\bx=\bb$ where $\bM$ is circulant, then the diagonalization of $\bM$ is $\bM=\mathcal{F}\bD\mathcal{F}^{-1}$ where $\mathcal{F}$ is the so-called Fourier matrix and $\bD$ a diagonal matrix with entries the discrete Fourier transform of the first row (or column) of $\bM$.
 Therefore, the solution of the linear system can be expressed as $\bx=\mathcal{F}({\bD}^{-1}\mathcal{F}^{-1}\bb)$, which has a trivial implementation via the FFT, \cite{Chen1987}.

-Some of the main advantages of the proposed iterative method are the following: \begin{itemize} \item There is no requirement for symmetric, sparse or diagonaly dominant matrix \item It can be accelerated using sparse matrix-vector multiplication \item In the case of nearly circulant matrices it can be implemented seamlessly via FFT and it can be very fast. \end{itemize}
+Some of the main advantages of the proposed iterative method are the following: \begin{itemize} \item There is no requirement for symmetric, sparse or diagonaly dominant matrix \item It can become faster using sparse matrix-vector multiplication or parallel computing \item In the case of nearly circulant matrices it can be implemented seamlessly via FFT and it can be very fast. \end{itemize}